mardous/WhatSave/README.md

 #### License details

-The licence for this repository is a [GNU General Public License, Version 3.0](http://www.gnu.org/licenses/#GPL).
+WhatSave is licensed under the [GNU General Public License, Version 3.0](http://www.gnu.org/licenses/#GPL).
+Any fork of this project is requested to maintain the same license as per the law.

 Please see the [LICENSE](LICENSE.md) file for full reference.